Ivan Gough: Musical career

 Gough was raised in the Melbourne suburb of Wonga Park on the edge of the Yarra Valley.
 He attended Yarra Valley Grammar, where he discovered an interest in music production through listening to a school mates cassette tape edits.
 After visiting a studio in 1989, he became interested in production and began collecting synthesizers and drum machines.
-After a chance meeting with an old school mate, he began to DJ in and around Melbournes club scene, whilst producing tracks during the day.
+After a chance meeting with an old school mate, he began to DJ in and around Melbourne's club scene, whilst producing tracks during the day.
 Over the years Gough's records have made it into the playlists of the world's best DJs like old school legends Sasha and Paul Oakenfold, and the more recent class of top DJs like The Swedish House Mafia and Tiesto.
 Gough's records have also been getting regular plays on Pete Tong's influential Radio 1 show 'the essential selection' in the UK, with one of his TV Rock remixes (with Smillie) getting the coveted 'essential new tune'.
 He also has more releases (and remixes) to his name than any other Australian, with dozens of records and cds bearing his name.
 Over the years Gough has produced Progressive house, deep house, trance, electro and breaks, making arguably the first nu school breaks record in Australia with Phil K and Andy Page in 1997.
 He also ran the studio and produced for respected Australian Deep House label Zero Tolerance from 1999 to 2004.
 More recently he has turned his hand to writing and producing Big room house.

 In 2005 the song "Someday", co-written by Gough with Slinkee Minx and performed by Slinkee Minx, reached No. 55 on the Aria Charts and No. 9 on the Aria Dance Charts.